Click here to view recipe.

 Ingredients:

-• 1 ¾ cup 100% whole wheat flour (I use WHITE whole wheat flour for breads – King Arthur brand) plus extra to roll the crackers
+- 1 ¾ cup 100% whole wheat flour (I use WHITE whole wheat flour for breads – King Arthur brand now calls it Golden Wheat)

-• Heaping ⅓ cup whole white sesame seeds (do not grind them)
+- Heaping ⅓ cup toasted whole white sesame seeds (do not grind them):

-• Coarse salt flakes and about 3/4 cup extra sesame seeds to top the crackers
+- Coarse salt flakes and about 3/4 cup extra untoasted white or black sesame seeds to top the crackers

 Instructions: